-Senior FBI official took free gifts from media while Trump-Russia probe was underway, watchdog says
+Senior FBI Official Took Free Gifts From Media While Trump-Russia Probe Was Underway, Watchdog Says

 Investigators found that the official had accepted tickets from members of the media for two black-tie dinner events, one costing $225 and the other costing $300.

-From 2014 through 2016, had more unauthorized contacts with the media, including “substantive communications” with reporters and “unauthorized social engagements outside of FBI Headquarters involving drinks, lunches, and dinners.”
+From 2014 through 2016, the official had more unauthorized contacts with the media, including “substantive communications” with reporters and “unauthorized social engagements outside of FBI Headquarters involving drinks, lunches, and dinners.”

-The senior official, who has since retired, was contacted by the Bureau for an interview during the investigation but denied the request.
-The DOJ OIG does have the authority to subpoena current FBI employees but does not have that power for former employees.
+The official was contacted by the bureau for an interview during the investigation but denied the request.
+The inspector general’s office has the authority to subpoena FBI employees but not former ones.